 Firefly Berries is about more than growing great fruit.
 It is about creating and supporting our community.
 With this passion in mind, in April 2013 we began Firefly Hats for Hope Initiative: Minnesota, a spin-off of Emily’s Hats for Hope Initiative stationed in New Jersey.

 Emily’s Hats for Hope Initiative began in December 2011 when Emily (then 17 years old) began knitting hats for the homeless and working poor in her area.
-As of April 2014, she has made, collected and donated nearly 13,000 winter hats, scarves, mittens and other winter outerwear to soup kitchens, food pantries, and impoverished communities throughout the United States and Guatamala.
-Emily has been featured in the Star Ledger and on NBC’s New York Nightly News with Chuck Scarborough.
+As of December 2017, she has made, collected and donated nearly 30,000 winter hats, scarves, mittens and other winter outerwear to soup kitchens, food pantries, and impoverished communities throughout the United States and Guatamala.

-Through Emily’s inspiration we have begun to bless the community with hats, scarves, socks, and other winter outerwear.
-As of February 2017 we have collected and donated over 450 items to those in need.
+Through Emily’s inspiration we continue to bless the community with hats, scarves, socks, and other winter outerwear.
+As of May 2018 we have collected and donated over 1000 items to those in need.
 Won’t you consider joining us in this outreach opportunity?
 We are always collecting any and all winter items (whether homemade or store bought).
 Our biggest need in Olmsted County tends to be mittens for all ages.

-At the moment we continue to accept winter items of any kind, but are focusing on the following ongoing projects.
+At the moment we are accepting winter items of any kind, but are focusing on the following ongoing projects.
 Please check out the links on each of these organizations to learn more about what they do and how you can help!

 Bundles of Love: This is a wonderful nonprofit organization that assists Minnesota families in need by providing handmade baby clothing, bedding and basic care items for their newborns.
 We continue to accept & donate any newborn or 0-3 month size hats, socks or booties.

-Click for Babies Campaign: April begins the new yearly campaign to collect newborn size purple baby hats that will be sent to Iowa Children’s Hospital.
-The hats will be a part of this organization’s efforts in educating new parents about Shaken Baby Syndrome and a period that is called “the period of purple crying.”
+Click for Babies Campaign: April begins the new yearly campaign to collect newborn size purple baby hats.
+This year we are working with the Rochester chapter of Bundles of Love to donate these hats to families right here in Olmsted County!
+The hats will be a part of the Click For Babies Campaign efforts in educating new parents about Shaken Baby Syndrome and a period that is called “the period of purple crying.”